 Slope Length (m) Considered a Significant Slope Considerations in Determining the Effective Slope < 5 No Where these short slopes exist as part of a compound slope under an area of classified vegetation, they can be ignored as they will not influence the fire behaviour in that vegetation.
 5-20 No These slopes will have a range of influence on fire behaviour from very little to a degree of influence that must be accounted for to some extent by the determined effective slope that is applied (i.e., with a greater length apply to a greater extent).
 But the actual slope of these shorter slopes is likely not to be applied as it is not a 'significant' length.
 The same considerations applied to the 5-20m slope lengths should be applied here.
 However, more justification would need to be presented to support their assessment as not being 'significant' slopes.
-For these slope lengths, cons level of risks associated with function of the bushfire hazo immediate and broader asso vegetation extents and type buildings/structures to these For these slope lengths, consideration must be given more broadly to the potential level of risks associated with a bushfire event in this location.
+For these slo level of risks function of t immediate o vegetation of buildings/stra For these slope lengths, consideration must be given more broadly to the potential level of risks associated with a bushfire event in this location.
 The risk level will be a function of the bushfire hazard threat levels (direct attack mechanisms) within the immediate and broader assessment area as influenced by local topography, vegetation extents and types and the exposure and vulnerability of persons and/or buildings/structures to these threats.
 Higer risk levels require greater precaution meaning these slopes should be considered 'significant', and vice versa.
 20-30 Maybe Consider the potential for a bushfire on adjoining or nearby land be a source of ignition and/or pre-heating to vegetation on the subject slope.
-Consider if vegetation on the slope is likely be ignited multipoint ignition possible from bushfire an adjoining s area.
-Single point ignition will require a fire to travel fur developed (DFES considers less than 100m fire runs mo run for forest, woodland and scrub vegetation classified Consider if vegetation on the slope is likely be ignited by a single ignition point or is multipoint ignition possible from bushfire an adjoining slopes or the surrounding area.
+Consider if vegetation on the slope is likely be ignited by a single ignition point or is multipoint ignition possible from bushfire an adjoining slopes or the surrounding area.
 Single point ignition will require a fire to travel further before being fully developed (DFES considers less than 100m fire runs may be considered a short fire run for forest, woodland and scrub vegetation classifications, RFS NSW applies 150m).
 Isolated slopes of this length are less likely to be considered significant as compared to when part of a compound slope. >30 Yes Likely to always be a significant slope unless isolated (i.e., exists alone) - in which case, justifying the application of a lesser effective slope, or a lower threat vegetation classification, or calculating a reduced head fire width, are approaches that may need to be applied.